CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Introduction

 \end{linenomath} where $\ptzero^{\text{ref}}$ is the value of \ptzero at a reference energy $\sqrt{s_0}$, and $\epsilon$ is a tunable parameter that determines the energy dependence.
 At a given $\sqrt{s}$, the mean number of additional interactions from MPI depends on \ptzero, the parton distribution functions (PDFs), and the overlap of the matter distributions of the two colliding hadrons~\cite{Corke:2011yy}.

 To track the colour information during the development of the parton shower, partons are represented and also connected by colour lines.
 Quarks and antiquarks are represented by colour lines with arrows pointing in the direction of the colour flow, and gluons are represented by a pair of colour lines with opposite arrows.
 Rules for colour propagation are shown in Fig.~\ref{fig:lines_and_arrows}.
 Because each MPI system adds coloured partons to the final state, a dense net of colour lines that overlap with the coloured parton fields of the hard scattering and with each other is created.
-Parton shower algorithms, in general, use the leading colour (LC) approximation~\cite{Buckley:2011ms,Gustafson:1986db} in which each successively emitted parton is colour connected to its parent emitter in the limit of infinite number of colours.
+Parton shower algorithms, in general, use the leading colour (LC) approximation~\cite{Buckley:2011ms,Gustafson:1986db} in which each successively emitted parton is colour connected only to its parent emitters in the limit of infinite number of colours.
 Colour reconnection (CR) models allow colour lines to be formed between partons also from different interactions and thus allow different colour topologies compared with a simple LC approach.

-The CR was first included in minimum-bias (MB) simulations to reproduce the increase of average transverse momentum $\langle\pt\rangle$ of charged particles as a function of the multiplicity of the measured charged particles, \Nch, and also to describe the \dNdeta distribution~\cite{Sjostrand:1987su,Sjostrand:2013cya}.
+The CR was first included in minimum-bias (MB) simulations (see Sec.~\ref{sec:UE_MB}) to reproduce the increase of average transverse momentum $\langle\pt\rangle$ of charged particles as a function of the measured multiplicity of the charged particles, \Nch, and also to describe the \dNdeta distribution~\cite{Sjostrand:1987su,Sjostrand:2013cya}.
 The pseudorapidity is defined as $\eta=-\ln[\tan(\theta/2)]$, where the polar angle $\theta$ is defined with respect to the anticlockwise-beam direction.
-Introducing correlations between partons, including those also resulting from MPIs, generally changes the number of charged particles in an event and allows a more realistic simulation of charged-particle multiplicity and $\langle\pt\rangle$ vs \Nch distributions than in an event scenario without CR~\cite{Sjostrand:2013cya}.
+Introducing correlations between partons, including those also resulting from MPIs, generally changes the number of charged particles in an event and allows a more realistic simulation of \Nch, and $\langle\pt\rangle$ vs \Nch distributions than in an event scenario without CR~\cite{Sjostrand:2013cya}.

+The CR effects are also important for processes occurring at larger scales in pp collisions.
+For example, in \ttbar events, the inclusion of CR effects can lead to a significant improvement in the description of UE variables~\cite{Sirunyan:2018avv}.
+The effects of CR may become more prominent in precision measurements, such as the top quark mass \topmass.
+Uncertainties in \topmass related to CR are usually estimated from comparing the prediction of a given model with and without CR, which might underestimate their effect~\cite{Argyropoulos:2014zoa}.
+A better way to approach the uncertainty estimation would be to consider a variety of CR models and variations of their parameters~\cite{Sirunyan:2018gqx} that probe the effects of the underlying soft physics of pp collisions on the relevant observable.